-Here are eight things that you want to copy from Finnish homes.
-Once you get used to these features, you simply would not live without them!
+Here are nine things that you want to copy from Finnish homes.
+Once you get used to these features, you simply won’t want to live without them!

 #2 Duvet cover

 In Finland, we use a bag type of a duvet cover.
 The duvet cover bag opens from the open corner of the cover.
 So comfortable and easy!

 We cannot understand the impracticality of an extra bed sheet covered with a heavy blanket on top.
 Am I the only one who wakes up either having only the thin bed sheet on me or the heavy, coarse blanket?

 By the way, Finns also see nightmares about sealed-tight, tucked beds.

 #3 Filter coffee

 Almost all Finnish homes have a filter coffee machine.
 That’s the best coffee in the world – a bit watery, self-made, cup of joe.